 Here are a few things you need to know:

-- Sand the existing stain to allow the new stain to stick better.
+- Sand the existing finish to allow the new stain to stick better.

-- It’s better to remove damaged stains than staining over them.
+- It’s better to remove damaged finishes than staining over them.

-- It’s better to use the same color as the existing stain.
+- It’s better to use the same color.

 - Concrete sandpaper